andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

   - Proving stability
   - Local execution vs Remote execution

-Q: How to you increase/improve stability?
+Q: How do you increase/improve stability?

 Q: How to you increase/improve performance?

 Q: How to you increase/improve coverage?
 ---
 # THE END